 (2) Applicability.
 A cleanup action at a contaminated site must comply with the requirements in this section, regardless of which administrative option in WAC 173-340-510 is used to conduct remedial action at the site.

 (a) Sediment sites and sediment cleanup units.
-For sites where there is a release or threatened release to sediment, a cleanup action must also comply with the requirements in WAC 173-204-570.
+For sites where there is a release or threatened release to sediment, a cleanup action must also comply with the applicable requirements in WAC 173-204-570.

-(b) National Priority List sites.
-For sites on the federal National Priorities List, a cleanup action must also comply with applicable requirements under the federal cleanup law.
+(b) National priorities list sites.
+For sites on the national priorities list, a cleanup action must also comply with applicable requirements under the federal cleanup law.

 (3) Requirements.
 A cleanup action must meet all of the requirements in this subsection.
-When a cleanup action includes more than one cleanup action component, the overall cleanup action must meet the requirements.
+When a cleanup action includes more than one cleanup action component, the overall cleanup action must meet the requirements in this subsection.
 Ecology recognizes that some of the requirements contain flexibility and require the use of professional judgment in determining how to apply them at a particular site.

 (a) General requirements.
 A cleanup action must: